-In this quick guide, I'll show you how to implement WooCommerce My Account custom fields in your store.
-You may think that this is difficult to do.
+In this quick guide, I'll show you how to set the My Account page in WooCommerce using built-in settings and a shortcode.
+You will also see how to add custom fields to the page in WooCommerce.
+You may think that's difficult to do.
 No worries!
-With a dedicated plugin, you can make it easily and quickly.
+With a dedicated & free plugin, you will customize WooCommerce My Account page quickly!

 My account section by default

-Let's start with a quick look at My Account section.
+🏁 Let's start with a quick look at the My Account section.

 By default this part of your WooCommerce store looks like this:

-When customers click Addresses link, they can see all values for the default address fields:
+👉🏼When customers click the Addresses link, they can see all values for the default address fields:

-There's nothing magic here now :) But this is the place where you want to put WooCommerce My Account custom fields.
-I’ll show you how.
+👉🏼There's nothing magical here now 😉 But this is the place where you want to put WooCommerce My Account custom fields.
+Go to the example →